okeeffed/developer-notes/manual/Big-Data/Tools-And-Technologies.md

 ![HDFS Architecture](https://hadoop.apache.org/docs/r1.2.1/images/hdfsarchitecture.gif)

 The `Namenode` makes all decisions around replication of blocks for data durability.
+Periodically receives heartbeat and `BlockReport` from datanodes in the cluster.
+Receipt of heartbeat is the health check.